<Swipe through & see who’s who!>

 Rob Hull - Bee-ing Apis

-Fest’ ‘Tooning with Bee-ing Apis - Have some fun making some pollinator cartoons with Bee-ing Apis!
+Topic: Fest’ ‘Tooning with Bee-ing Apis - Have some fun making some pollinator cartoons with Bee-ing Apis!
 For kids ages 3 - 103, drawing skills NOT required!

 What is a cartoon?
 How does one get started drawing a cartoon?
 Come draw or color a Bee-ing Apis bee, create your own unique cartoon characters, or just scribble along!